Skip to main content

 PrimitiveWhat it standardizesWhy it exists

-Acquire / ReleaseStatus-based lock ownership via the adapter.Controllers should not each patch status.operationLock differently or invent different lock messages.
+Acquire / ReleaseStatus-based lock ownership via the adapter with a fresh read-before-write gateway.Controllers should not each patch status.operationLock differently, rely on stale cached objects, or invent different lock messages.

 IsLockHeld / HeldError / AddHeldAuditFieldsA shared way to classify contention and enrich audit events with who currently owns the lock.Contention should produce consistent diagnostics instead of manager-specific strings.